hector-sanchez/overtime-app/README.md

 ## UI:
 - [x] Bootstrap -> formatting
+- Icons from FontAwesome
+- Update the style for forms

 ## Refactor TODOS
 - [x] Refactor last name to add full name to post list